micedreams/micedreams/README.md

 I want to learn, grow, and build some awesome things...

-I really really want to solve real-world problems
+I really really want to solve real-world problems and make everybody happy...

-(and not "so real" world problems like writing a [workflow that turns any repository into a Journal](https://gist.github.com/micedreams/d2452ab96255da983e9527b361e46bc1)) and make everybody happy...
+Ok...
+I want to also solve not "so real" world problems like writing a [workflow that turns any repository into a Journal](https://gist.github.com/micedreams/d2452ab96255da983e9527b361e46bc1)

 ![streak](https://github-readme-stats.vercel.app/api?username=micedreams&show_icons=true&theme=tokyonight&custom_title=My%20GitHub%20Stats)